Valentine Moghadam: Career

 As a visiting assistant professor in the department of sociology at New York University, from 1985 to 1988, Moghadam taught several courses about sociology, women, and development.
 In the following year, under the Pembroke Center for Teaching and Research on Women at Brown University, Moghadam completed research as a postdoctoral fellow.
 In the fall of 1989 she also taught as a visiting assistant professor in the Program in Middle East Studies at Rutgers University.
 As a visiting lecturer in the fall of 1990 and a visiting senior lecturer in the fall of 1992, Moghadam taught at the University of Helsinki.
 Then, from 1990 to 1995, she completed research in Helsinki, Finland, at the WIDER Institute of the United Nations University as the senior researcher and coordinator of the Research Program on Women and Development.
 From May 2004 to December 2006, Moghadam worked in Paris, France, as the Chief of the Section for Gender Equality and Development in the Social and Human Services Sector of UNESCO.
 In January 2007, Moghadam was appointed director of the College of Liberal Arts' Women's Studies Program at Purdue University, where she is also a professor in the sociology department.
 Most recently, she has accepted a position to become a professor of sociology and the director of the department of international affairs at Northeastern University.

 Memberships and accomplishments

 Moghadam is a member of a variety of professional and feminist organizations.
 She belongs to the American Sociological Association and the International Sociological Association and serves on its executive committee.
 In March 1995, she was a member of the United Nations University delegation to the World Summit on Social Development in Copenhagen.
 Later that year, in September, she also participated in the Fourth World Conference on Women in Beijing.
 She has also aided in the establishment of the Palestinian Women's Research and Documentation Center, located in Ramallah.
 Her book Modernizing Women: Gender and Social Change in the Middle East was recognized as a Choice Outstanding Academic Book for the 1993 to 1994 academic year.

+She is a member of the Editorial Board for Journal of World-Systems Research.